 House’s next book, The Coal Tattoo (2004), was a finalist for the Southern Book Critics’ Circle Prize as well as winning the Appalachian Writers’ Association Book of the Year Award, the Kentucky Novel of the Year Award, and others.
 House’s work has been championed by such acclaimed writers as Lee Smith and Larry Brown, who were both mentors for House.

 In March 2009, House published Something’s Rising with fellow anti-mountaintop removal activist Jason Howard.
 The book is a series of profiles of various anti-mountaintop removal activists from the region, including musician Jean Ritchie, author Denise Giardina, and activist Judy Bonds.
 The book was called “revelatory” by esteemed author and oral historian Studs Terkel, in his last blurb.
 Lee Smith wrote the introduction.

-House’s writing has appeared in Oxford American, Newsday, Bayou, the Louisville Review, Night Train, Appalachian Heritage, Wind, and other publications.
-His work has been nominated for two Pushcart Prizes and anthologized in such books as New Stories from the South: The Year’s Best, 2004.
-He has also written the introductions to Missing Mountains, a study of mountaintop removal; From Walton’s Mountain to Tomorrow, a biography of Earl Hamner, Jr., and Gregory of Nyssa’s Life of Moses, a new edition by HarperCollins.
+House’s writing has appeared in The New York Times, Sojourners, Oxford American, Newsday, Bayou, the Louisville Review, Night Train, Appalachian Heritage, Wind, and many other publications, as well as being featured on CNN, NPR, and other places.
+His work has been anthologized in such books as Best Food Writing: 2014; New Stories from the South: The Year’s Best, 2004; Appalachian Gateway; Degrees of Elevation; and many others.